 Grey-winged, Red-winged and

-on the breast to form the breast band.
-It differs from Grey-winged francolin in having a white, not grey-freckled,
+addition, it differs from the Grey-winged francolin in having a white, not

 Male and female have the same plumage.
-The male can be
+Male can be

 Distribution and habitat